 Cretaceous Chronostratagraphic Database

-The CRETCSDB Chronostratigraphic Database is a compilation of more than 3400 fossil taxa and marker beds calibrated to a numerical mega-annum scale (Fig.1).
+The CRETCSDB4 Chronostratigraphic Database is a compilation of more than 3400 fossil taxa and marker beds calibrated to a numerical mega-annum scale (Fig. 1).
 These events are integrated from numerous published worldwide sections that span from the Jurassic/Cretaceous boundary to the Cretaceous/Paleogene boundary (Appendix 1).
-The numerical ages of the ranges have been interpolated by graphic correlation of the sections listed in (Appendix 2).
-The ranges of first and last occurrences (FO/LO) are presented in mega-annums calibrated to Global Stratotype and Section Points or to standard reference sections where GSSPs are not yet designated (Appendix 3).
+The numerical ages of the ranges have been interpolated by graphic correlation of the sections listed in Appendix 2.
+The ranges of first and last occurrences (FO/LO) are presented in mega-annums calibrated to standard Cretaceous stages defined by Global Stratotype and Section Points or to reference sections where GSSPs are not yet designated (Appendix 3).
 The ages of the taxa and marker beds are preliminary because ranges of some taxa are constrained by very few sections so that their ages may extend as new sections are added to the database.
+The ages of taxa that are common zonal indices are listed in Appendix 4; however the order of some events differs from published charts because reported occurrences may differ.
+The CRETCSDB4 ages of zonal Mollusca in the Western Interior compare closely with ages interpolated by Cobban et al. (2006, USGS Open-File Report 1250) (Appendix 5).
+The ages of rudists in CRETCSDB4 (Scott, 2010) are compared with ages interpolated with Strontium data (Steuber, 2001; Steuber et al., 1998, 2002, 2007).

 This database may be used as a look-up table or as a point of reference for various quantitative methods of interpolation and calibration of other stratigraphic sections.
 Please note errors and discrepancies in an email to: firstname.lastname@example.org.
 Comments are welcome.